kalashband/M3_Wiper_Control_System/03_Implementation/readme.md

  - Function Pointer : A Function pointer is a pointer that store the address of the function and invokes the function whenever required.
  - Structure : structure is a key word that create user defined data type in c.
 Struct key word is used to create structure.
  - Pointers : The pointer in c is variable that store address of another variable.

+* Timer : A timer is a specialized type of clock which is used to measure time intervals.
+A timer that counts from zero upwards for measuring time elapsed is often called a stopwatch.
+It is a device that counts down from a specified time interval and used to generate a time delay, for example, an hourglass is a timer.

+* Counter : A counter is a device that stores (and sometimes displays) the number of times a particular event or process occurred, with respect to a clock signal.
+It is used to count the events happening outside the microcontroller.
+In electronics, counters can be implemented quite easily using register-type circuits such as a flip-flop.